Shell Field Guide

 - Some examples are result of Raimon's and LluĂs Esquerda's conversations or real world examples.

-- nikisweeting provided some very nice examples in this HN therad https://news.ycombinator.com/item?id=24402571 which I'll be pulling in as time allows.
+- people in https://news.ycombinator.com/item?id=24402571 which I'll be pulling in as time allows.